day50-dev/Simplest-MCP-Server/README.md

 # Simplest MCP Ever

-This repository demonstrates a minimal, working example of a [Modular Code Platform (MCP)](https://modcode.org/) server.
-It's designed to be a starting point for developers looking to understand and build their own MCP-compatible tools and applications.
+This repository demonstrates a minimal, working example of an MCP server and client.
+There's no LLM involved, this uses what's called the "stdio" method.

-## What is MCP?

-MCP enables a modular, tool-centric approach to software development.
-An MCP server exposes a set of tools that client applications can discover and invoke.
-This fosters interoperability and composability across different systems.

 ## Functionality